campus safety and security.

 • Do not attempt to confront, apprehend or interfere with the criminal except in case of self protection.

-• Notify Campus Security by dialing 7777 from a campus telephone or 977.7777 from any other telephone immediately.
+• Dial 911 immediately.
 Give them your exact location and the location of the suspect(s) including building and classroom.
 Write down the features such as height, weight, sex, race, clothing, age and name of the person(s) you observed.
 Then immediately communicate this information to Campus Security.
 Notify Campus Security with this information when you are talking to them.
 Also inform Campus Security of any injuries.

 • Campus Security is to secure buildings and grounds and alert proper civil officials immediately.